-The CESAR consortium has concentrated on all features of language resource that can contribute and have an impact on their sustainability (understood as availability and usage).
+The CESAR consortium has concentrated on all features of language resource that can contribute and have an impact on their sustainability (understood as future availability and usage).
 The consortium set up a number of requirements in order to meet the sustainability of language resources.

-- 1) Language resource are carefully selected a methodology and criteria that allow partners to assess the quality and importance of language resources are established and carefully followed.
-The aim is to ensure a balanced coverage of resources for different endusers and tasks, groups of products and services. - 2) Particular actions are performed to ensure quality and quantity of the selected resources upgrading, extending and linking the resources, aligning resources across languages. - 3) Language resources are made visible and accessible META-SHARE metadata descriptions are based on established standards, best practice and users needs.
+1) Language resource are carefully selected - a methodology and criteria that allow partners to assess the quality and importance of language resources are established and carefully followed.
+The aim is to ensure a balanced coverage of resources for different end users and tasks, groups of products and services.

+2) Particular actions are performed to ensure quality and quantity of the selected resources - upgrading, extending and linking the resources, aligning resources across languages.

+3) Language resources are made visible and accessible - META-SHARE metadata descriptions are based on established standards, best practice and users needs.
 Providing exhaustive metadata descriptions enables the users to find out the most suitable resource and to use it in an appropriate way.

-3.3.1 Language resources are carefully selected.
+3.3.1 Language resources were carefully selected

-The consortium selected the best possible mix of resources that will raise the interest of different groups of end-users.
-The approach for language resources and tools selection is based on a number of indicators (General evaluation of resources, Total Point Value, Language White Papers) where each language resource is specified according to different groups of criteria.
-The goal is to ensure as accurate measurement as possible for different quality and quantity parameters.
+The consortium selected the best possible resources that will be needed by different groups of end-users.
+The approach for language resources and tools selection was based on a number of indicators (General evaluation of resources, Total Point Value, Language White Papers) where each language resource was specified according to different groups of criteria.
+The goal was to ensure as accurate measurement as possible for different quality and quantity parameters.

-The General evaluation of resources is carried out in three flows: resource upgrade, extension, and cross-lingual alignment.
+The General evaluation of resources was carried out in three directions: resource upgrade, extension, and cross-lingual alignment.

-For upgraded resources: All selected resources are state-of-the-art representatives of their type for a given language; Equally valuable representatives are all included in the selection; Current status of resources have superior quality at least on regional level without the need of excessive further development; Licensing issues allow free processing and access to resources and resource-related materials or the consortium succeeds in reaching an agreement with respective copyright holders.
+For upgraded resources: All selected resources are state-of-the-art representatives of their type for a given language.
+Equally valuable representatives are all included in the selection.
+Current status of resources have superior quality at least on regional level without the need of excessive further development.
+Licensing issues allow free processing and access to resources and resource-related materials to the maximum possible extent or the consortium succeeded in reaching an agreement with respective copyright holders.

-For extended/linked resources: The extension of resources provides considerable value to the community, at least on regional level; The emphasis is on providing building blocks to the existing tools rather than major restructuring; Additional resources are integrated with the existing ones only if they significantly improve the quality of resulting resources; If more than one representative of a certain resource type for a language has been selected, they are very likely to be interlinked to benefit from strong sides of both solutions; If less-developed, but still very popular resources can benefit from the enhancement due to their well-developed equivalent, their enhancement is also considered; Experience of other consortium members/other consortia is extensively used in the process of extension of national resources to provide strong foundation for cross-lingual coverage; Tools that are language-neutral or cross-lingual, are preferred.
+For extended/linked resources: The extension of resources provides considerable value to the community, at least on national and/or regional level.
+The emphasis was on providing building blocks to the existing tools rather than major restructuring.
+Additional resources were integrated with the existing ones only if they significantly improved the quality of resulting resources.
+If more than one representative of a certain resource type for a language has been selected, they were very likely interlinked to benefit from strong sides of both solutions.
+If less developed, but still very popular resources could benefit from the enhancement due to their well-developed equivalent, their enhancement was also considered.
+Experience of other consortium members/other consortia was used in the process of extension of national resources to provide strong foundation for cross-lingual coverage.
+Tools that were language-neutral or cross-lingual, were preferred.

-For resources aligned across languages: No more than one tool of a certain type for each language is used; Whenever applicable, the largest set of languages is selected.; Language-independence is targeted to a great extent; The quality of a result is of immense concern.
+For resources aligned across languages: No more than one tool of a certain type for each language was used.
+Whenever applicable, the largest set of languages was selected.
+Language independence was targeted to a great extent while in the same time the quality of a result was of immense concern.